 Before the internet, people had to learn directly from teachers and spend long hours in library stacks.
 Joe studied history, literature, anthropology, philosophy, and physics at four universities.
 He traveled widely by bicycle, learning from inventors and visiting with scientists and artists of several generations along the way.
 The different perspectives offered by a wide range of ages and experiences both inside and outside the academy has informed how the Creative Machines staff has developed.

 The World of Exhibits

-Joe spent several years working at various science centers and exhibits companies such as Science North, Liberty Science Center, and Hands On!
-Studio.
-He spent this time designing, programming, prototyping, directing school programs as well as helping plan major capital projects and creating new models for informal learning.
+Joe worked at Science North, Liberty Science Center, and Inventure Place - designing, programming, prototyping, directing school programs as well as helping plan major capital projects and creating new spaces for informal learning.
 At Hands On!,!
 Joe learned museum master planning and exhibition design.
 Working in Charlie Shaw’s shop, Joe learned exhibit fabrication from one of the world’s foremost masters of the craft.

 Start of Creative Machines

 Joe started Creative Machines in his garage in 1995.
 Even though the immediate market was museum exhibits, the goal was not to be an exhibits company but to eventually design and fabricate a wide range of interactive experiences.